Purchase your Ohio dog license today! Utilize the following:

 Permanent license costs are unchanged after July 1st.
 These licenses will be sold exclusively by the Auditor's Office.
 Choose carefully, as no refunds will be given.

-No proof is required if dog is spayed or neutered.
+No proof is required if the dog is spayed or neutered.

 - Licenses are to be renewed annually between December 1st and January 31st.
 Mailed-in licenses must be postmarked by January 31st.
 If you obtain a dog after January 31st, you are required to license your dog immediately.
 A penalty equal to the cost of the dog license applies after 30 days of acquiring your pet.